5 Tips for Online Teaching in the Age of Coronavirus Disruption

 1- Record your lectures for remote viewing

 Record some of your class lectures at your own pace and send them to the students so they can watch them at their own pace remotely.
-This will allow the students to take their time in reviewing or repeating the videos several times until they understand them.
+The specialist of Essay Tigers claims that this will allow the students to take their time in reviewing or repeating the videos several times until they understand them.

 2- Use flipped teaching model

 Use the flipped learning model by providing students with videos to watch or materials to read outside of school hours.
 Then use the live online teaching class sessions for interactive discussions and solving assignments.
 This will ensure that the students are engaged during the session and are doing most of the talking instead of you.